 These are not complicated or difficult things to do.
 However, it also does not happen by accident, or by itself.
 WDM is part of a conscious decision to start using water more wisely.

 Of course, you cannot just take control of you cities’ billing system, or necessarily put a law into place.
 But, there are countless measures that you can take to meet your part of the deal.
-I will start to compile the ways that you can save water in your kitchen, in your house, in your garden and further beyond as the project progresses.

 This blog is a platform for working together to save water.